Jmuhleman/pw_ARN_24/pw4/ARN_PW4_Muhlemann_Lattion.md

 ### Shallow network from features of the input data

 > Neural network topology (architecture) :

 The inputs in our neural network are this time the size of the vector computed by the feature extraction method I.E. history of gradient.
-We end up with 392 features this time.
+We end up with 1568 features this time for our final configuration.

 The history of gradient is a feature extraction method that can be interpreted similarly to CNN as a sliding window along the original data.
 It computes the gradient I.E. a discrete derivative in the case of a matrix of pixels.
 The different gradient are the sorted according their angles and magnitudes.
 The method is well suited for edge detection and was originally designed for pedestrian detection.

 We have again 60k entries for the train set and 10k for the test set.
 Each record are split into 10 classes.
 Again each of them being a representation of a digit 0 to 9.